RocketSoftware/COBOL-Samples/ColonColonSyntax/README.md

 e.g. `member of group`

-The Colon-Colon Syntax is more concise and is more aligned with other modern programming languages.
+Colon-Colon syntax is more concise and is aligned with other modern programming languages.

 ## Visual Studio Debugging